teestakar/fireflux/README.md

 A real-time fire detection system built with ESP32, FastAPI, PostgreSQL, and Machine Learning.

+*This project was originally conceptualized as a team project.
+This repository contains my independent implementation of the system, including backend architecture, database design, and deployment.

 ## Architecture

 FireFlux uses a 3-layer detection architecture: